Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Usefulness

-For the dataset to be useful for as many people and organisations as possible, we believe it needs to ensure 3 key requirements, each explained in more detail further below.
+For the dataset to be useful for as many people and organisations as possible, we believe it needs to ensure a few key requirements, each explained in more detail further below.

 - Be reliable: there should be [a set of mechanisms](#reliability) to allow aggregation algorithms to generate a reliable single rating, including the possibility to identify reviews that violate the terms of service, while at the same time upholding high transparency standards towards users.
 - Enable decision-making: the review format should ensure that the data is well-structured so that reviews can be  aggregated to a single rating; it should allow for [meaningful content](#meaningful-content) that can be processed by different filtering and recommendation algorithms to generate useful insights for different parties; and the data format should be [upgradeable](#upgradeability) to fit changing decision-making needs.